lukaszmrowiec/event-form-app/README.md

 ## Launching the application

-In directory 'event-form-app' run yarn run dev or npm run dev.
+In directory 'event-form-app' run 'yarn run dev' or 'npm run dev'.